dev-pasa/kMeansClustering/README.md

 ## KMeansClustering
-`The script is published in rpubs.
-Rpubs is a free publising site for r-markdowns and can be implemented from within R-Studio `
+`The script is published in Rpubs.
+Rpubs is a free publishing site for r-markdowns and can be implemented from within R-Studio `

 https://rpubs.com/devshrestha/Cereals_data_clustering